spencerelford/ConsciousCommuter/README.md

 This application utilizes a combination of several open source web services and development platforms.
  * Basemaps and web-map services are generated through the Esri Leaflet API
- * Geocoding services are constructed using the Esri World Geocoder
+ * Geocoding & Routing services are constructed using the Nominatim API
- * The Commuter Report widgets are developed in the Shiny Package for R, an open source Web Application Framework
+ * The Commuter Report widgets are developed in R via the Shiny Package - an open source Web Application Framework
  * The Esri ArcGIS Online story map builder, hosts the web application in a Cascading story map interface

 >**R Shiny Web App Server**
- TALK ABOUT HOW R SHINY IS USED
-   * JAVASCRIPT IS INJECTED
-   * ALLOWS FOR ENHANCED CALCULATIONS AND CUSTOMIZATION
+Shiny is a web application framework for R that can turn analyses into interactive web applications with no knowledge requirement of HTML5, CSS3, or JavaScript (JS).
+However, having some knowledge of these three front-end languages can make your Shiny app even more interactive.
+This Shiny app has Esri Leaflet and standard Leaflet API as well as custom JS and CSS files injected into the framework, which enables enhanced calculations and customization.
+Although this is not a full stack (it does not collect data), this app is considered to be both front-end (presentation) and back-end (calculations).

+** Flexible User-Experience (UX) **
+The user can drag the Commute and Bike Commute report panels anywhere on the page for their user-interface preference.

 >**ArcGIS Online**
 The app is hosted within a configured Cascading story map.
-This configuration allows for the inclusion of supporting media including infographics, images, and dynamic Web Ap panes.
+This configuration allows for the inclusion of supporting media including infographics, images, and dynamic Web App panes.

 ------
- Known Bugs
+ Known Bug
 ------
-Infrequently, the geocoder search bar requires the user to hit enter up to 3 times before reqgistering an input.

 The application requires access to stable internet, poor internet connections can result in failed returns when generating a route or delineating origin/destination pins.

 ------
  Assumptions & Calculations
 -------------
-The application utilizes several assumptions to generate estimates of fuel consumption, CO2 output, maintenance costs and caloric burn.
+The application utilizes several assumptions to generate estimates of fuel consumption, CO2 output, maintenance costs, and caloric burn.
 Estimates are derived from total distance of commute applied against several variables which are attributes of vehicle type and trip frequency.
+In order for the app to perform interactive calculations, a custom JS file was developed to transfer the interactive total commute distance value from the HTML page into Shiny.
 Fuel Economies for the 6 different vehicle types are generalized values estimated from 2012 model year cars and are gathered from the Canadian Natural Resources Fuel Economy Guide.

   The following fuel Economy estimates are used: